- 17 likes

 - Accepts groups

 McKiernan Luncheonette is the new project from the team at Liverpool House, Joe Beef and Maison Publique.
 This new 7,000 square foot (!) restaurant offers a comforting canteen kitchen in a much-needed corner of town.

-The owners of McKiernan Luncheonette are the same as those of Joe Beef : Frédéric Morin, David McMillan, Allison Cunningham.
-They are joined by Marc-Olivier Frappier and Vanya Filipovic (Mon Lapin and Vin Papillon), two dynamic young people from Liverpool House, Chris Morgan and James Simpkins, and chefs Derrick Reinhardt (formerly Joe Beef) and Derek Dammann of Maison Publique.
+The owners of McKiernan Luncheonette are the same as those of Joe Beef : Frédéric Morin, David McMillan (now retired from the restaurant industry), Allison Cunningham.
+They are joined by Marc-Olivier Frappier and Vanya Filipovic (Mon Lapin and Vin Papillon), two dynamic young people from Liverpool House, Chris Morgan and James Simpkins, and Derek Dammann of Maison Publique.

 Why open here?
 “It’s because Nathalie Volant, the businesswoman who runs the complex approached us with a problem she had: the building is full of first-class tenants without any interesting food offerings nearby,” says David McMillan.
 The building hosts the headquarters of Airbnb, Volcom, Les Alouettes and several other companies, yet there are no interesting dining options in the area – there are two vending machines in the building and a few places for junk food, but that’s all.
 “Since we started construction, we see the St-Hubert delivery man in the parking lot at least twice a day!” (laughs)